neurodata/boss-manage/docs/InstallGuide.md

 configuration elements.
 There are shell scripts that contain these environment variables that can be sourced before launching different scripts.

-1. Open `boss-manage.git/config/set_keys.sh` in a text editor
+1. Open `boss-manage.git/config/set_vars.sh` in a text editor
 2. Update SSH_KEY to contain the location of the EC2 Keypair created
 3. Update the BASTION_KEY to contain the location of the private key of the SSH bastion host
 4. Update the BASTION_IP to contain the IP of the SSH bastion host
-5. Save `set_keys.sh` and close the text editor
+5. Save `set_vars.sh` and close the text editor
 ```shell
 $ cd boss-manage.git/bin/
 $ source ../config/set_vars.sh